-Complete the following steps to incorporate server BIOS code and IBM ServeRAID BIOS and firmware code updates in a deployment scenario:
+Complete the following steps to incorporate server BIOS code and firmware code updates in a deployment scenario:

-- 1. Obtain the latest level of server BIOS code, IBM ServeRAID BIOS code, and IBM ServeRAID firmware code from the IBM UpdateXpress CD. - 2.
-Edit the source tree directory:
+- 1. Obtain the IBM UpdateXpress CD that has the current level of server BIOS code and firmware code. - 2.
+Edit the directory structure for the updates.